快猫成版视频

 Upon completion of this course, students will be able to:

-- Correctly identify and produce words from the in-class vocabulary list, including meaning, word forms, stress/syllables, and spelling.
+3. Correctly identify and produce word meaning, word forms, stress/syllables, and spelling from the in-class vocabulary list.

-- Identify and demonstrate comprehension of text, charts, and graphs, main idea, and supporting details through short sentence writing, true/false questions, matching, and fill-in-the-blank questioning.
+4. Identify and demonstrate comprehension of main idea and supporting details of texts, charts, and graphs through short sentence writing, true/false questions, matching, and fill-in-the-blank questions.
 (31, 32, 34, 35, 39, 42)

 Reading 3 (39 鈥 51 / A2+ 鈥 B1+)